JimLynx/CI-MS1-Explore-Ireland/README.md

 > - After initial wireframe design, I checked each navigation item link is working correctly to each Page.
 I set a *temporary* contrasting background colour to each page to mark out each section.
 > - Tested responsiveness of the wireframe using Dev Tools and confirmed basic structure looks and works well on all mobile decides from 320px, up to desktop size.
-> - Tested all links manually to ensure they work and open in new tabs
+> - Tested all links manually to ensure they work and open in new tabs.
+> - Tested HTML and CSS code validation
 ---

 ### Project barriers and the solutions

 > - Bootstrap carousel works fine on desktop views with landscape images, but on mobile created large white space underneath.
 I overcame this by centering the carousel on mobile devices, and giving it a soft background in line with colour palette.
 > - About Section 'cards' were aligning fine, but uneven bottom according to how much text entered in each.
 Overcame by researching online and finding a workable solution on Stack Overflow using Boostrap's d-flex and flex-fill values.
+> - Contact form was not being responsive on smaller laptop views.
+To overcome this, I included the form in a Boostrap Grid layout.

 ---

 ### Code validity